william100690/Python_Data_Project_1/README.md

 4. Perform the specific queries requested.
 As a plus, you can create a function that automates the query so that only the variables need to be entered.
 As an extra point, you can create a class that contains all the query functions and is activated by a user menu.

-A)  Quantity of movies and series by platform
+A)  Quantity of movies by platform

-B) Director that has the most quantity of movies by platform
+B) Top 3 directors that has the most quantity of movies by platform

-C) Maximun duration of movies/series by platform and year
+C) Top 3 movies with maximun duration by platform

-D) movies that are exclusive of each platform (example: type the platform netflix and return all the movies that just apear on the netflx data frame)
+D) Top 3 actors with more movies by platfomr

-E) Search for the most popular actor by platform
+5. Create a PowerBi dash board to present the information